Rules & Guidelines

 - Closed fist behind back: stopping

-EARBUDS: This falls right between the “safety” and “etiquette” sections.
-In a group, wearing earbuds is dangerous becuase you many not hear verbal cues plus gives the stand-offish signal “I’m not into talking.”
+This falls right between the “safety” and “etiquette” sections.
+In a group, wearing earbuds is dangerous because you may not hear verbal cues plus gives the stand-offish signal “I’m not into talking.”
 So converse with your riding partners instead of tuning them out.
 When riding solo, you’re most safe not wearing them at all, but you may wish to wear the right earbud only so you can hear traffic coming up on your left and have at least one clear ear.

-SELF SUFFICIENCY: There may be times you need to return home early, take an alternate route, or otherwise end up riding on your own during a ride.
-Carry your own tools, tubes, etc. and take the time to learn how to do general bike maintenance like changing a flat or fixing a dropped chain.
+There may be times you need to return home early, take an alternate route, or otherwise end up riding on your own during a ride.
+Carry your own tools, tubes, etc., and take the time to learn how to do general bike maintenance like changing a flat or fixing a dropped chain.
 And carry your phone just in case!

-PREPAREDNESS: Rides will leave promptly at stated starting time.
-Please have your things together and be able to manage your stuff on the ride (i.e. eat, drink, & take off wind jacket while riding) to avoid delaying the entire team.
+Rides will leave promptly at the stated starting time.
+Please have your things together and be able to manage your stuff on the ride (i.e. eat, drink, & take off your wind jacket while riding) to avoid delaying the entire team.

 - Pump/CO2 cartridge

-- Layers – could you possibly need a wind vest, rain jacket, arm/leg warmers, toe covers/booties, gloves.
+- Layers: Could you possibly need a wind vest, rain jacket, arm/leg warmers, toe covers/booties, or gloves?
 Colorado’s weather and elevation changes make for wide changes in temperature.
 70 degrees in Boulder could mean 50 in Ward!

-COURTESY: We wear intentionally bold kits and are recognizable in the cycling community, so represent Team ten20 and our sponsors with class.
+We wear intentionally bold kits and are recognizable in the cycling community, so represent Petunia Mafia and our sponsors with class.
 If others inside or outside of our group are riding unsafely, rudely, or seem unaware, it’s ok to tactfully tell them so, or approach a ride leader/board member about your concerns and she’ll handle the situation.
-Let’s strive to be the most kind, pleasant, friendly, law-abiding cyclists on the planet.
+Let’s strive to be the kindest, most pleasant, friendly, and law-abiding cyclists on the planet.